 Combine the onion mixture from the previous step with the 1.5 packets of pectin, grated orange peel, and apple juice in a large pot.
 Bring it to a boil over medium heat.

 Notes about pectin: I usually add about 50% more pectin (just open another pack and adhalf) or else the jam is runnier than I like.
-With a little practice, you'll find out exactly how much pectin to get the thickness you like.
+With a little practice, you will find out exactly how much pectin to get the thickness you like.

 Get them all here at the best prices on the internet!